Public Health

 If you would like more information or have any questions please contact our Environmental Health Officer on 03 6268 7000

-For further information on the food safety topics within this training program, please contact Council’s Environmental Health Department on (03) 6268 7029.
+If you require further information please contact Council’s Environmental Health Department on (03) 6268 7029

 COUNCIL MONTHLY IMMUNISATION CLINIC